kariycha/TVPrompt/README.md

 That was Game of Thrones ending at 20/06/2021 06:20, up next is Westworld which is rated MA15+ and coming up later is Succession.
 ````
+## Common Pitfalls
+Here are some errors that might occur
+1. CSV file is not

+## Future improvements
+More data validation for CSV file can be implemented:
+   * Checking date and time are in correct format
+   * How to handle if there are multiple entries for the same timeslot